 I have undertaken training in the ‘Fundamentals of Therapeutic Mentoring in Addressing the Emotional Repercussions of Dyslexia’ with the charity GroOops Dyslexia Aware.

 I have a BA in Law and Psychology and worked as a litigation solicitor in the City for over 20 years.
-I have volunteered on the LawCare helpline for over 4 years, an independent charity founded to address the emotional and health problems experienced by members of the legal profession.
+I have volunteered on the LawCare helpline, an independent charity founded to address the emotional and health problems experienced by members of the legal profession.

-I currently volunteer at the Camden, City, Islington and Westminster Bereavement Service, where I provide bereavement counselling and I also volunteered at the Centre for Better Health in Hackney, where I undertook assessments and provided psychotherapy.
+I also volunteered at the Camden, City, Islington and Westminster Bereavement Service, where I provided bereavement counselling and I also volunteered at the Centre for Better Health in Hackney, where I undertook assessments and provided psychotherapy.
 I have provided short term counselling for students at London Metropolitan University.
 I volunteered at the Highgate Day Centre, Camden and Islington NHS Foundation Trust, a recovery service for people with substantial mental health needs.
 I am a member of the UKCP and the BACP and abide by their Code of Ethics.

 I undertake regular clinical supervision and continuous professional development.

 Please contact me by email or phone to discuss any queries.

 I charge £80 per 50 minute session at the Barnsbury Therapy Rooms

 I have a limited number of low cost places for those on lower incomes.